Boxes

 The set numbering gets complicated.
 Take for example the classic yellow Castle released in 1981.
 The rest of the world knows this set as 375.
 But, this is the same number as the Samsonite 375: Deluxe Basic Set released much earlier in 1966.
 The North American version of the Castle is numbered 6075.
 Later, that same number was used for 6075: Wolfpack Tower released in 1992.
 These sets are typically cataloged as 6075-1 or 6075-2 to differentiate them.
 Sub-numbering becomes even more detailed with sets in Bonus/Value Packs, in which the bundled packs themselves have their own set number (see 1843: Space/Castle Value Pack).

 About these boxes, in the 1970s-early 1990s, the word “Legoland” was typically featured diagonally in the upper left corner on a yellow background.
 US boxes have additional text below this “Legoland” banner, such as “Town System, “Castle System,” or “Space System.”
 Canadian boxes typically have “Building Toy / Jeu de Construction” below the banner instead, or written somewhere on the front.
 North American boxes also have an age recommendation and set piece count typically included on the front.
 The rest of the world’s box versions were simpler, without all the extra info on the front.
-Some sets have different box shapes and sizes with a different photo arrangement, or even more pictures of alternate builds on the back!
+There are even different box versions, sets with different box shapes and sizes with a different photo arrangement, or even more pictures of alternate builds on the back or sides!

 The inside flap of the box would usually feature a child playing with the set and photos of different angles or alternate builds.
-The North American versions typically included a paragraph about the product or banner with a description that told a story setting a scene with the set and characters.
-The rest of the world’s boxes didn’t have this story element, just pictures on the inside flap.
+The North American boxes typically included a LEGO marketing blurb or tell a story, setting a scene about the set and minifigs.
+The rest of the world’s boxes didn’t have this element, just pictures on the inside flap.

 Around 1992, the Legoland yellow style boxes were replaced with a “System” box.
 The word “System” with a brick on the T became the new box brand.
 While the use of system as a description was not new to LEGO, this big word “System” marked a box design change.
 Some themes even have both of these two box designs marketed during this transition (see Blacktron II).